hend-a-ghafour/Heart_Attack_Risk_Analysis/To_be_done.md

 4. grouping Cholesterol
 5. blood pressure finding a way to split this column according to (systolic/diastolic)
 6. grouping blood pressure according to its levels
+7. grouping heart rate according to its levels